tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 ---
-title: "Replacing AWS NAT Gateways with FreeBSD NAT Instances: A 90% Cost Reduction Without Losing Control"
+title: "A Practical FinOps Win: AWS NAT Costs"
-date: "2025-12-29T22:20:01.123Z"
+date: "2025-12-29T23:55:01.123Z"
-description: "Replacing AWS NAT Gateways with small FreeBSD NAT instances on t4g.nano EC2 can reduce outbound networking costs by over 90 percent.
-This post explains the architecture and why AWS defaults are not always optimal from a FinOps perspective."
+description: "A practical FinOps case study on replacing AWS NAT Gateways with FreeBSD NAT instances."
 ---

 AWS NAT Gateways are frequently treated as a default component of VPC design.
 They are simple to deploy, highly available, and largely invisible once in place.
 In multiple Availability Zone environments, the recommended pattern is to deploy one NAT Gateway per AZ and route private subnets to their local gateway.
 While operationally convenient, this approach comes with a fixed and often under-examined cost.

 This post documents an alternative approach: replacing three managed AWS NAT Gateways with three self-managed NAT instances running FreeBSD on t4g.nano EC2 instances.
 The focus is on the mechanics of the design, the operational behaviour of FreeBSD as a routing platform, and the financial implications of the change.

-## Baseline architecture: managed NAT Gateways
+### Baseline architecture: managed NAT Gateways

 In the original configuration, three AWS NAT Gateways were deployed, one in each public subnet across three Availability Zones.
 Each private subnet route table contained a default route pointing to the NAT Gateway in the same AZ.
 This design preserved AZ locality, avoided cross-AZ data transfer charges, and limited failure impact to a single zone.

 The cost of this configuration was approximately 140 USD per month for the NAT Gateways alone, excluding per-gigabyte data processing charges.
 For workloads with modest and predictable outbound traffic, this represented a high fixed cost that scaled poorly relative to actual usage.

-## Replacement architecture: NAT instances on FreeBSD
+### Replacement architecture: NAT instances on FreeBSD

 The replacement architecture mirrors the Availability Zone topology of the managed setup while substituting NAT Gateways with EC2 instances acting as routers.